ngholomennod/CoverLetterGenerator/README.md

 ****Preparation****

-_NOTE: You must have python installed on your system to use this generator!_
+_NOTE: You must have Python3.11 installed on your system to use this generator!_

 To use the generator, you first need to obtain your OpenAI API key.
 Follow these instructions to access your key: